asperaadastra/ML-Loan-Payment-Predictor/README.md

 Two classification algorithms, DecisionTreeClassifier and RandomForestClassifier, are employed to train the predictive models.
 Model performance is evaluated using confusion matrices and classification reports to measure accuracy.

+## Repository Files

+Here's a list of the files in this repository:

+1. `loan_repayment_prediction.ipynb` - Jupyter Notebook containing the code for the machine learning project.
+3. `LICENSE` - The MIT License file for this project.